 Historic, modern and post-modern buildings, a great river and islands!

 - Start from the birthplace of the city, Pointe-à-Callière in Old Montréal, where more contemporary architectural forms contrast with the old warehouses of the sector.

-- Pedal along the Lachine Canal bike path, up to Atwater Market, and discover the oldest industrial sector in Canada.
+- Pedal along the Lachine Canal bike path, up to Atwater Market (a food-tasting stop is planned at Montréal’s top rated bakery « Première Moisson »), and discover the oldest industrial sector in Canada.

 - Take a short ride into Pointe-Saint-Charles, and see the typical rowhouses of a working-class neighborhood.